brainlife/docs/docs/tutorial/t1w-preprocessing.md

 Once you're happy with the alignment, you can move onto Freesurfer parcellation generation! -->

-### Freesurfer Brain Parcellation - Generation.
+### Freesurfer Surface Generation and Parcellation.

 1. On the 'Process' tab, click 'Submit App' to submit a new application.
-    * In the search bar, type 'Freesurfer 7.1.1'
+    * In the search bar, type 'Freesurfer 7.3.2'
     * Click the app card.
 1. On the 'Submit App' page, select the following:
     * For input, select the ACPC aligned anatomical image generated above by clicking the drop-down menu and finding the appropriate datasets.